The “If You Can, Then You Can” of Residential HVAC Maintenance

 3. HVAC Air Conditioning Unit (Condensing Unit) Maintenance

 The primary purpose of cleaning an air conditioning unit is to remove dust, leaves, grass, and other debris that might be restricting airflow into the unit.
+The difference a clean unit can make to the effectiveness of cooling in all rooms of your home is significant.

 There are two parts of a condensing unit you want to focus on maintaining: